company-starter/company-starter/README.md

 A Lerna monorepo published on Verdaccio with shared components using Storybook, shared configuration, NestJS modules, shared interfaces, and many others

+## IMPORTANT

+When installing one of the package (for example eslint-config), do not forget to redo npm install so you install the peerdependencies of the package (npm i && npm i) => try to improve this

 ## How to use

 ```bash